 By default, the Foundation template includes 20 sample categories that you can rename or delete.

 You can add a total of 200 categories, but for most people, fewer categories are better.
 Read about this in 4 Tips for Choosing Your Budget Categories (Plus Suggestions).

-If you need a more granular way to organize your transactions (for example you want an itemized deduction amount on your tax return), you can also optionally tag transactions in a Tiller spreadsheet.
+If you need a more granular way to organize your transactions (for example you want an itemized deduction amount on your tax return), you can also optionally add tags to your Categories sheet.

-To read more about using tags, visit this thread in the Tiller Community.
+To read more about using tags in your Categories sheet, visit this thread in the Tiller Community.